-This review will build on the PTSD-Repository by including additional data elements, expanding abstraction of standardized results, and further revising and testing application of the Revised Cochrane risk-of-bias tool for randomized trials (RoB 2).
+This review will update the literature base and build on the PTSD-Repository by including additional data elements, expanding abstraction of standardized results, and further applying the Revised Cochrane risk-of-bias tool for randomized trials (RoB 2).13 As part of the update process, corresponding authors of publications included in the prior report will be notified of their study's inclusion in the report,10 and invited to submit any corrections to the study team.
 These data will be available through the resulting report and excel files, as well as the PTSD-Repository.